Senior University Lecturer

 Director of Studies for Christ's College and King’s College

-Dr Felipe Hernández is an Architect and University Lecturer in architectural Design, History and Theory.
-He is also Co-Director of the M.Phil. in Architecture and Urban Studies.
-Felipe has worked, and published, extensively on Latin America and other areas in the Developing World, including Africa, the Caribbean and South East Asia.
+Dr Felipe Hernández is an Architect and Co-Director of the M.Phil. in Architecture and Urban Studies.
+He teaches architectural and Urban Design, while giving courses and seminars in the Theory and History of architecture and urbanism.
+Felipe has worked, and published, extensively on Latin America and other areas in the Developing World, including Africa and South East Asia.

-In addition to his academic work, Felipe is Chair of Cities South of Cancer, an interdisciplinary Research Group whose members work on a wide variety of urban issues in Argentina, Bangladesh, Colombia, Indonesia and Mexico.
-CSC collaborates with academic, institutions in USA, Latin America, China and Indonesia. the group also offers consultancy to governmental, non-gevernmental, and private organisations involved in urban research and development in cities around the world.
+Felipe is also Chair of Cities South of Cancer (CSC), an interdisciplinary Research Group whose members work on a wide variety of urban issues in Colombia, Mexico, Argentina, Bangladesh,and Indonesia.
+CSC collaborates with academic, institutions in USA, Latin America and Indonesia.
+The group also offers internships and summer courses abroad, and operates as consultant to governmental, non-gevernmental, and private organisations involved in urban research and development in cities around the world.
+See www.citiessouthofcancer.org

 Felipe is the author of Bhabha for Architects (Routledge 2010) and Beyond Modernist Masters: Contemporary Architecture in Latin America (Birkhauser 2009).

 He is also co-editor of Rethinking the Informal City: Critical Perspectives from Latin America (Berghahn 2009) as well as Transculturation: Cities, Spaces and Architectures in Latin America (Rodopi 2005).
-He is currently co-editing a second volume on Latin American informal settlements for Cambridge Scholars Publishing and writing a monograph on Modern Architecture in Africa and South America.
+He is currently co-editing a second volume on Latin American informal settlements for Cambridge Scholars Publishing.